 Conclave is a toolkit for building enclaves, small pieces of software that are protected from attack by the owner of the computer on which they run.
 It is ideally suited to solving multi-party collaboration and privacy problems but can also be used to secure your infrastructure against attack.

 - High level, simple API that is much easier to use than other enclave APIs.

-- Full support for auditing enclaves over the internet, including remote attestation and fully deterministic, reproducible builds.
+- Full support for auditing enclaves over the internet, including remote attestation.
 A user can verify what the source code of the remotely running enclave is, to ensure it will behave as they expect.

 - A Gradle plugin to automate compiling, signing and calculating the code hash of your enclave.
 No need to use the Intel SDK - everything needed is included.